 It is possible to recognize the following functionalities that should be available in the integration facilities in order to realize the scenarios described:

-Registration and management of cloud providers, access credentials and cloud resources templates on a per-VRE basis.
+Registration and management of cloud providers.
+Access credentials and cloud resources templates on a per-VRE basis.
 Credentials must be securely stored in the infrastructure;

 Cloud resource lifecycle management.
 Creation, configuration and decommissioning of cloud resources must be supported.
 The integration facility should also allow to use templates for the configuration of cloud resources (e.g. SmartExecutor Template, cpu and memory characteristics);

-Accountability and monitorability.
+Accounting and monitoring.
 Accounting and monitoring data on usage and workload of resources created on the cloud must be collected and made available in the infrastructure.
 This is both a requisite to comply with D4Science infrastructure policies and for the automatic scale-in/out;

 User interface.
 The user interface should be integrated in the VRE administration portal since it already contains all the other VRE administration tools and because VRE Managers are already familiar with it.
 Since the portal is based on combinable modules (i.e. portlets), that technology can be used to easily meet this requirement;